top of page

 Her boxes were packed, but the table still had some clutter, and that annoyed her.
 She grabbed a stray empty water bottle and shoved it into a trash bag, her fingers twitching with the need to keep moving.
 She scooped up the scraps of paper she’d scribbled down some numbers on, knowing if she hadn’t, she would have forgotten which shirts she needed to order more of.
 Plus, if she stopped now, she’d have to face the silence, and the questions swirling in her head.

-Was she doing the right thing by leaving?
-Was now a good time?
-And what in God’s name would she do next?
 The questions came fast and sharp, like they always did, but she pushed them aside and focused on the task in front of her.
 Tidy the tables.
 Readjust the ‘leaning tower’ of empty CD racks.
 Gather the tablecloths and put them in the rolling cart.
 Just finish up here and not worry about what she’d do next.
 She had the five-hour ride home and the rest of her life to figure it all out.

 Because right now, she had a date to keep.